 - Day 3

-Try wearing your Birkenstocks for a few hours at a time with a little rest in between.
+Try wearing your Birkenstocks for a few hours with a bit of rest in between.

 Your Birks should be starting to feel much more comfortable now.

 Remember to keep active.
 The more you move, the quicker you can get these bad boys broken in!